mbaxendale22/SEI-Project-3-London-Parks/README.md

 Development challenges specific to my role in the team included:

-* To add a park to a user's 'favourites', my aim for was to mirror the sort of experience users are familiar with from social media sites such as twitter by clicking on an empty heart icon and having it replaced with a filled heart icon.
-As such, syncing up the UI changes, with state changes and async HTTP requests was definitely a challenge.
+* To add a park to a user's 'favourites' was a challenge (as outlined in detailed above).
+I faced a similar challenge when allowing the user to rate the park by interacting with stars rather than just inputing a number.
+This was made easier by adopting a component from React Semantic UI set up to watch for changes to the stars -  a bit like a handleChange function might watch an input element.
+Whereas with the 'favourites' component, I was setting the process up from scratch.

 * Initially I had planned to use Transport for London's Unified API to get real time travel data.
 However, with the project nearing a close I did not have enough time to explore the API fully.
 Instead I had the user's input build a query string that sent them directly to Transport for London's journey planner with the correct parameters already filled in.
 Although it would be ideal to have the information returned in the application itself, this was a solution that was stable and could be implemented in the time I had left.